Cody Bellinger blasts game-ending HR, Dodgers beat Cubs 3-2 - WTMJ

 AP Sports Writer

+Bellinger made a difficult catch on Joc Pederson’s line drive to center in the top of the ninth, and then he hit his second homer of the year, setting off a celebration for the defending World Series champions.

+“It’s not that I’m, like, searching for a big moment,” Bellinger said.
+“Just playing the game, and if you’re in those moments, then you’re in that moment and you just want to perform and succeed and help the team win.”

-Max Muncy and Justin Turner each drove in a run in the first inning, and the Dodgers then made 26 outs before Bellinger ended it with the second homer of the 2019 NL MVP’s injury-plagued season.
+After Max Muncy and Justin Turner each drove in a run in the first inning, the Dodgers made 26 outs before Bellinger’s blast.
 One night after snapping a four-game skid, Los Angeles won for the second time since four Cubs pitchers combined for a no-hitter at Dodger Stadium on Thursday night.

-Anthony Rizzo homered for the Cubs, who had won their first four games of the season against Los Angeles before losing twice.

-David Price (3-0) got two outs in the ninth while pitching for the third consecutive day for Los Angeles.
+David Price (3-0) got two outs in the ninth while pitching for the third consecutive day.

 Julio Urías racked up a career-high 12 strikeouts while pitching five-hit ball into the sixth inning for the Dodgers.

-Alec Mills yielded eight hits in four rocky innings for Chicago, but just two runs — none after his first three batters.
+Anthony Rizzo homered for the Cubs.
+Alec Mills yielded eight hits in four rocky innings, but just two runs — none after his first three batters.

+“I didn’t have my best stuff today,” Mills said.
+“Kind of was in and out of knowing where it was going, to be honest. … Given the situation, to go four innings and only give up two with the kind of stuff I had was obviously a little bit of a success.”

 Urías got off to an outstanding start to the season, but the Dodgers’ World Series-clinching hero came into Saturday hoping to end a decline in effectiveness over the past month.